slackapi/deno-slack-sdk/docs/events.md

 There are two places where you can reference your events:

 1. Posting a message to Slack
-2. Creating a Message Metadata Trigger
+2. Creating a message metadata trigger

 #### Posting a message to Slack